An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Iterative integer linear programming

 \section{Iterative integer linear programming}

-Let $x = (V,E_x)$, $y = (V,E_y)$, $x \cup y = (V,E = E_x \cup E_y)$.
+Let $x = (V,E(x))$, $y = (V,E(y))$, $x \cup y = (V,E = E(x) \cup E(y))$.
 With each edge $e \in E$ we associate the variable

-We adapt the classical ILP formulation of the traveling salesperson problem \cite{dantz:falk:john:1954} into the following ILP model for the considered Hamiltonian decomposition problem:
+We adapt the classic ILP formulation of the traveling salesperson problem by Dantzig, Fulkerson and Johnson \cite{dantz:falk:john:1954} into the following ILP model for the considered Hamiltonian decomposition problem:

-Let's take a brief overview of the model.
+In the following, we elaborate on the model.
 The multigraph $x \cup y$ contains $2 |V|$ edges.
 The constraint (\ref{ILP_tour}) guarantees that both components $z$ ($x_e = 1$) and $w$ ($x_e = 0$) receive exactly $|V|$ edges.

 We denote by $E_v$ the set of all edges incident to the vertex $v$ in $x \cup y$.
-Then the \textit{vertex degree constraint} (\ref {ILP_vertex_degree}) ensures that the degree of each vertex in $z$ and $w$ is equal to 2.
+By the \textit{vertex degree constraint} (\ref {ILP_vertex_degree}) the degree of each vertex in $z$ and $w$ is equal to 2.

-If we consider the problem on directed graphs, then the vertex degree constraints should be slightly modified.
+The vertex degree constraint for directed graphs is slightly different.
 Let for some vertex $v \in V $: $e_1$ and $e_2$ be two incoming edges, and $u_1$ and $u_2$ be two outgoing edges.
 Then the constraints (\ref {ILP_vertex_degree}) will take the form:

-thus, exactly one incoming edge and exactly one outgoing edge for each vertex in the solution.
+with exactly one incoming edge and outgoing edge for each vertex in the solution.

-The constraints (\ref{ILP_not_x})-(\ref{ILP_not_y}) forbid Hamiltonian cycles $x$ and $y$ as a solution.
-If we consider the problem of constructing a Hamiltonian decomposition of a 4-regular multigraph without reference to the vertex adjacency in the traveling salesperson polytope, then these constraints can be omitted.
+The constraints (\ref{ILP_not_x})-(\ref{ILP_not_y}) forbid the Hamiltonian cycles $x$ and $y$ as a solution.
+If we consider a general Hamiltonian decomposition problem of a 4-regular multigraph without reference to the vertex adjacency in the traveling salesperson polytope, then these constraints can be omitted.

-Finally, the inequalities (\ref{ILP_subtour_elim_1})-(\ref{ILP_subtour_elim_0}) are known as the \textit{subtour eliminations constraints}, which forbid solutions consisting of several disconnected tours.
+Finally, the inequalities (\ref{ILP_subtour_elim_1})-(\ref{ILP_subtour_elim_0}) are known as the \textit{subtour elimination constraints} (\textit{SEC}), which forbid solutions consisting of several disconnected tours.
 Here $S$ is a subset of $V$, $E_S$ is the set of all edges from $E$ with both vertices belonging to $S$: